 Your next decision is going to be about the size of the seat.
 Saddle seats measure in inches from the base of the horn to the top of the middle of the cantle.
 Your size will depend not only upon the size of your posterior but the extent to which you want to move around in the saddle while riding.

 Because the position of your bottom is one of the key cues in working a western horse, a degree of room for movement is essential.
 After that, it’s down to personal preference.
 Seat size is the main factor but the depth of the seat, its slope and the cantle slope and dish are all relevant as well.
 Ideally, you should do some riding with someone else’s horse and saddle before you get around to buying your own and will by then have a good idea of the size and shape of seat you want.

 Western saddle rigging position

 Finally, the rigging position is a matter for careful consideration.
-This is the location and fit on the saddle of of rings to connect the off billet, flank billet and latigos to the saddle.
+This is the location and fit on the saddle of rings to connect the off billet, flank billet and latigos to the saddle.
 They may be rings, plates or dees and should be good quality material such as stainless steel.
 The important consideration is where they are attached to the saddle.
 See the diagram below.